 In this Croatian seafood stew, the ingredients are layered but not stirred to keep the delicate fillets intact.
+This recipe first appeared in our April 2014 issue with Brendan Francis Newnam's story Splendor of the Isles.

 - 1 cup packed parsley leaves